 Oh, I don’t know, maybe something like a Federal investigation into online gambling in virtual casinos.

 Of all of the vices in the Metaverse, some translate better than others.
 Virtual drugs don’t work particularly well — unless you count Second Life itself as a drug.
-Virtual prostitution, as creepy as it seems, apparently works for a few people who can get past the possibility that their virtual playmate might actually be a grizzled construction worker in Peoria.
+On the other hand, virtual prostitution, as creepy as it seems, apparently works for a few people who can get past the possibility that their virtual playmate might actually be a grizzled construction worker in Peoria.

 Virtual gambling, on the other hand, is a perfect match for this virtual world.

-Online gambling is a well-established industry, and for many, the added social element of a virtual reality world is a significant improvement over watching 2-D cards dealt onto a flat green poker table.
+Online gambling is a well-established industry.
+However, for many, the added social element of a virtual reality world is a significant improvement over watching 2-D cards dealt onto a flat green poker table.